 It also arises concern for traceability.
 The sale of cannabidiol is very difficult to follow and compliance with the 0.2% THC limit is also difficult to control.
 Some dealers may well use their business to illegally sell cannabis.

-When in doubt, and while waiting to be able to clarify the law, the government decided in 2018 to close down the physical businesses that sell cannabidiol.
+In doubt, and while waiting to be able to clarify the law, the government decided in 2018 to close the physical businesses that sell cannabidiol.
 This therefore does not apply to online commerce as Weedy.

 Explanations in pictures:

 The debate could soon be closed.
-The ANSM will soon issue its report on therapeutic cannabis.
-Thus the legal vacuum surrounding the commercialization of CBD in France would disappear.
+The ANSM will soon submit its report on therapeutic cannabis.
+The legal vacuum surrounding the marketing of CBD in France would thus disappear.

 What you must remember